snowdj/en-1/_posts/2012-03-19-sentiment-analysi-with-python.markdown

 	classifier = nltk.NaiveBayesClassifier.train(training_set)

-You may what to know how to define the 'train' method in NLTK here:
+You may want to know how to define the 'train' method in NLTK here:

 	def train(labeled_featuresets, estimator=nltk.probability.ELEProbDist):
 	    # Create the P(label) distribution